-FCBCO works with clients to develop a formal RFP which covers all current and projected business metrics, current operations narratives, systems requirements, and service level expectations.
-It is submitted to experienced vendors to handle the fulfillment of orders and or calls.
+FCBCO works with clients to develop requirements and then a formal RFP which covers all current and projected business metrics, current operations narratives, systems requirements, and service level expectations.
+It is submitted to vendors with a track record to handle the fulfillment of orders and or calls.
 The detail quotations for the bidding vendors are compared to your current fulfillment costs and services in a side by side comparison as well as reviewing in detail the service levels and narrative responses from each.

-We conduct a site visit with our clients to the 2 best fitting third party fulfillment finalists’ facilities in order to meet with their executive team, the operations managers and account manager.
-We also tour their facility to see their operations that will handle your orders and or calls; review the systems requirements and any remaining items from the RFP.
+We conduct a site visit with our clients to the 2 “best fit” finalists’ facilities in order to meet with their executive team, the operations managers and account manager.
+We tour their facility to see their operations that will handle your orders and or calls; review the systems requirements and any remaining items from the RFP.
 FCBCO will review follow-up items with the vendor and client, which are identified during the visit.
 These typically include questions to be revisited from the RFP response, contracts, pricing and remaining items not yet negotiated.
 Once we return from the site visits, we conduct reference checks not only with contacts received from the vendor, but with our clients that use the vendor or have used the vendor in the past.

 FCBCO reviews from a business case perspective (not legal), the Service Level Agreements (SLAs) and terms (systems installation and integrations, transition planning, training, out clauses, payment terms, etc.) in the contract.
 We will work your attorney on completing this review and agreements.

 FCBCO works with clients to develop a detail third party fulfillment transition (implementation) plan to move inventory to the newly selected facility; implementation and integrations of systems; detail schedule of responsibilitiesand timelines in collaboration with the client and vendor.
 We are available to project manage the implementation.